-But off we went, eagerly looking forward to it.
-For us, the rewards outweighed any perceived risk.
+For me, the rewards outweighed any perceived risk.
 Our perception of risk often determines our decisions.
 And things seem riskier 1) if we are not familiar personally with it–most people don’t ever skydive, 2) if it is sensational– and one skydive death makes the news, even while several car accidents will be overlooked, 3) if there is feeling of lack of control.
 We often “feel” more in control of our cars, and feel less likely to die in them.

 So what’s all this got to do with hemophilia?
 Some people are still very insecure about infusing factor concentrate.
 We are writing up a big article for the August issue of PEN about recombinant and plasma-derived factor concentrates.
 There are risks with any medication, and of course we had sensational deaths with hemophilia many years ago.
 This has made many fearful of products.
 But all US products are considered safe by the US FDA.
-My husband used to tell me how these are among the most scrutinized drugs on earth, and that we’d run a higher health risk eating at a fast food restaurant than infusing factor!
+These are among the most scrutinized drugs on earth, and we run a higher health risk eating at a fast food restaurant than infusing factor.

 Sometimes it all has to do with perception.
 My perception of skydiving?
 The rewards far outweigh the risks.
 I feel the same about factor concentrate, too.
 Read the August issue of PEN to learn more about safety of our products, and if you ever want to shake up your world, get on the edge, have an adventure, try skydiving!